adambird/adambird/source/_posts/2014-07-10-tommy-godwin-was-a-lunatic.markdown

 Legend!

 A double century is an epic cycling challenge and one that I could only recommend before doing it or towards the end of the evening after having done it.
-My answer wouldn't have been quite so positive while doing it.
+My answer wouldn't have been quite so positive while actuall engaged in it.